 I don’t drink alcohol, but we have nonetheless just made a purchase from a liquor store on the other side of the street from where we’re now parked.
 Except there is no liquor store there in real life, nor in this dream either, just the same residential neighborhood that has been here for years.
 I am holding a fifth of some kind of whiskey in my hand, and have just taken a swallow.
 But then I realize I could be arrested for having an open container in the car.
 And besides, I am driving and don’t want to get drunk before we continue driving on home.

-Through the front windshield, I see Paul, who has his back to me, leaning backward against the car with one elbow propped on the hood, surveying the scene ahead and drinking in slow, relaxed fashion from a bottle of strong beer.
+Through the front windshield, I see George, who has his back to me, leaning backward against the car with one elbow propped on the hood, surveying the scene ahead and drinking in slow, relaxed fashion from a bottle of strong beer.
 About this time, another man, slender and a bit disheveled, crosses over the road in front of the car, smiling our way amiably.
 He is wearing an unbuttoned long-sleeve shirt with the shirttail out, over a T-shirt, and carrying his own fifth of whiskey from the nonexistent liquor store to another car somewhere nearby.

-Although I don’t drink at all, and Paul only modestly, it is something he takes pleasure in when he does so.
+Although I don’t drink at all, and George only modestly, it is something he takes pleasure in when he does so.
 Despite the fact we’re parked on the side of this main thoroughfare, he seems to be enjoying the moment, and isn’t in any rush.

 I become concerned that we should get going before any police might happen along.
-I tap a few times on the inside of the windshield to get Paul’s attention, and motion for him to hurry up.
+I tap a few times on the inside of the windshield to get George’s attention, and motion for him to hurry up.
 He doesn’t respond immediately, instead taking a few more swigs at his own pace with casual indifference.

 Now satisfied after the additional intake, he begins moving around toward my side of the car — not his.
 He takes his time doing so, however, his body language exuding an air of cheeky nonchalance.